open-mmlab/mmengine/docs/en/migration/runner.md

 ### Prepare testing/validation components

 MMCV implements the validation process by `EvalHook`, and we'll not talk too much about it here.
-Given that validation is a common process in training, MMEngine abstract validation as two independent modules: [Evaluator](../tutorials/evaluation.md) and [ValLoop](../tutorials/runner.md).
+Given that validation is a common process in training, MMEngine abstracts validation as two independent modules: [Evaluator](../tutorials/evaluation.md) and [ValLoop](../tutorials/runner.md).
 We can customize the metric or the validation process by defining a new [loop](mmengine.runner.ValLoop) or a new [metric](mmengine.evaluator.BaseMetirc).

 ```python
 import torch